 Step 1.
 In a high-speed blender blast together the coconut yogurt, stevia, and some water.
 Once blended set aside in a measuring cup or bowl.

 Step 2.
 Chop the honeydew and add to a high-speed blender alongside some water.
 Blast until blended.

 Step 3.
 Pour honeydew mixture into each popsicle mold ⅓-1/2 way full (or more, or less if desired).
 Then pour the yogurt mixture into each mold and fill to the top.
 Cover with lid, add popsicle sticks, and freeze for 4-6 hours, or overnight.

 The beauty of making these popsicles is that you get to decide how much yogurt you want in each one, and how much melon you want.
 It's why I photographed them this way.
 I want you to feel comfortable in the kitchen.
 I don't want you to stress about the exact melon measurement or the exact yogurt measurement that goes into each popsicle.
 Each popsicle does not have to be created equal.
 You get a lot of control with this recipe, it's really up to you!

-I only have one favorite popsicle mold.
+- I only have one favorite popsicle mold.
 And you need it.
-It’s so durable I’ve had mine for over 5 years.
+It's the one I keep buying.
+No other popsicle mold compares.

 Honeydew Vanilla Yogurt Popsicles